Andrehatlo/andrehatlo.github.io/_posts/2019-01-08-hugo-static-site-generator.md

 ---
 layout: single
-title:  "Hugo - as my static page blog"
+title:  "Hugo - as a static page blog"
 permalink: /hugo/
 excerpt: "Create your own blog with Hugo, a static site generator, on the same line as Jekyll."
 header: